 Appraisers work outside and are traveling most often to various locations within their community.
 Hours can vary and may be required to work evenings and weekend to accommodate request by clients.
 Many times they are at the mercy of the claimants schedules.
 They can work for government or state agencies, insurance carriers, or other enterprises that require appraisals.

 Appraisers must work well under pressure, problem solve, and be analytical thinkers.
-They must also be detailed oriented and have strong written and verbal communication skills.
-Many times appraisers have to write or communicate their findings in reports or to the claims adjuster seeking information for compensation request.
+However, they must also be detailed oriented and have strong written and verbal communication skills.
+In fact, appraisers have to report their analysis in reports or to the claims adjuster seeking information for a compensation request.

 Appraiser Career Video Transcript